 - 1. Inform the student of the reason for a conference. - 2.
-Give the student an opportunity to respond to allegation(s). - 3.
+Give the student an opportunity to respond to allegation(s) and to present relevant additional information . - 3.
 Discuss student's problem behavior and ways to correct it. - 4.
 Inform the student of the corrective action and/or next steps to be taken. - 5.
-Document the problem behavior and intervention.
+Document the problem behavior and intervention and document agreements reached in the conference.